 Ladder access bays can be constructed within the main run of the scaffold, however, where space permits it is preferable that a separate ladder access bay be placed adjacent to the main run.

-Single ladders need to extend at least 0.9m above the landing level, secured at top and base and successive landing levels should be vertically spaced at no more than 6m.
+Heavy duty single ladders need to extend at least 0.9m above the landing level, secured at top and base and successive landing levels should be vertically spaced at no more than 6m.
 Pitch ladders at a horizontal to the vertical slope of not less than 1 to 4 or more than 1 to 6.

-Cuplock ladder access transoms are used to enable the formation of an opening within the deck through which the ladder can pass.
+Heavy duty cuplock ladder access transoms are used to enable the formation of an opening within the deck through which the ladder can pass.
 These transoms span between ledgers and are typically positioned at the mid-span of the ledgers or at the appropriate position to support two shorter length planks.
 The remaining bay width is decked out with planks that span between transoms in an unusual manner.

 ii.
 Cuplock Stair Access Systems